COSMIC-PopSynth/COSMIC/docs/fixedpop/index.rst

 .. _fixedpop:

 ######################################
-Generate a population the `cosmic` way
+Generate a population the `COSMIC` way
 ######################################
-There are two executables that are installed when you pip install cosmic:

-* cosmic-pop

-* gxRealization

-These two executables generate the two components of a cosmic Milky Way population.
+Beyond providing a simple interface and several updates to BSE (`Hurley+2002 <https://ui.adsabs.harvard.edu/abs/2002MNRAS.329..897H/abstract>`_), COSMIC is designed to adapt the number of systems simulated to each binary evolution model a user selects.
+This is done by iteratively simulating binaries initialized with ZAMS binary parameters and a star formation history until the distributions of binary parameters specified by the user converge.
+This process is carried out by ``cosmic-pop``.
+Once this population is simulated, an astrophysical population can be sampled from the output of ``cosmic-pop``.

 ********************
 cosmic-pop
 ********************
-The `fixed population` is simulated first and is designed to fully describe the population of binaries that results from a user specified star formation history (SFH) and binary evolution model (BSEDict, specified in an inifile).
-The fixed population is only simulated once and only contains information about the intrinsic properties of the binary (e.g. masses, semimajor axes, metallicities, etc.) Information about the location in the Galaxy of each binary is `not` contained in the fixed population.
-The arguments necessary to run the cosmic-pop executable can be found using the help command:
+The `fixed population` is the output of ``cosmic-pop`` and is designed to fully describe the distribution of binary parameters that results from a user specified star formation history (SFH) and binary evolution model (BSEDict, specified in an inifile).
+The fixed population is only simulated once and only contains information about the intrinsic properties of the binary (e.g. masses, semimajor axes, metallicities, etc.) Information about the location and orientation of each binary is `not` contained in the fixed population.
+The arguments necessary to run the ``cosmic-pop`` executable can be found using the help command:

 .. code-block:: bash